gandrys/yocto-tools/README.md

 4. In case of windows OS please install cygwin and git, curl and awk package, then in cygwin shell just call :
 >`$ ./yocto install `
-  The rest of tools such as docker will be installed by from "chocolatey repository"
+  The rest of tools such as docker will be installed from "chocolatey repository"

 Note.:
    Characters "./" are important, please do not skip them during installation.